Jay-Idrees/Microsoft-Azure-Design-Technologies-for-Cloud-Configuration/readme.md

         - Docker is a technology used for creating and managing containers
         - For example there can be a database container and an application container
         - **Options**
-            - **Azure Container instance** - underlying infrastructure is completely managed - you do not have to create VMs or install docker
+            - **Azure Container Instance** - underlying infrastructure is completely managed - you do not have to create VMs or install docker
             - Using **Azure Kubernetes**- useful if there are multiple application containers - deployment of multiple container based applications
             - **Azure service Fabric** - the environment can be deployed